mldv/yaavs/docs/2022-project-chalmers-dat295.md

 - The other target areas are loading areas (with gold).
 They are circular with radius 1.
 There is a beacon inside, which is detectable from a distance equal to 1.
 Note that a vehicle can detect the beacon when its center is over the target area (no need for the robot th be entirely inside the target area).
 - The ID of the home area is 0, while the ID of the loading areas are >0.
 The ground sensor returns this ID (or -1 if the robot is not on a target area), so it can be used by vehicles to understand on which type of ground they are.
 - Target areas do not overlap.
+- The loading status of vehicles is set by the simulator using the *returning LED*: the LED is ON when the vehicle is loaded.
+The LED is turned on/off automatically by the simulator as soon as a vehicle is: (i) unloaded on a loading area (the LED is turned on), (ii) loaded on the unloading area (the LED is turned off).
+- The scoring system is the n.7 (the `--scoring 7` for the simulator), which is currently the default value.